 Fig. 14.5 The modified zig-zag identity.
-Here ε_a is always arranged to be +1 or -1.
+Here $\epsilon_a$ is always arranged to be +1 or -1.
 The equality on the left is from Fig. 14.4.
 The equality on the right follows from Hermitian conjugation of the equality on the left (turning the diagrams upside down and reversing the arrows).
-Thus by changing the normalization of a loop in Fig. 14.3 and choosing the value d_a of this loop appropriately, we arrange such that zig-zag lines as in Fig. 14.5 can be freely straightened out, up to a possible sign.
+Thus by changing the normalization of a loop in Fig. 14.3 and choosing the value $d_a$ of this loop appropriately, we arrange such that zig-zag lines as in Fig. 14.5 can be freely straightened out, up to a possible sign.
 In the simplest theories, $\epsilon_a = +1$ for all particle types and zig-zag lines can be straightened out freely without accumulating any sign.
-However, this will not always be the case.
-Thus we have defined a new normalization of the loop Fig. 14.3 given by the choice of Eq.
-14.1.
-As we will see in section 17.1, the normalization constant d_a will turn out (up to a possible sign6) to be the same quantum dimension d_a that we found in Eq.
-8.9 from the Hilbert space dimension of fusing anyons together!
-Having changed the normalization of our kets, for consistency we need to change the normalization of fusions and splittings vertices as well.
-Thus we define new normalization of vertices as shown in Fig. 14.6^7
+However, many theories will not allow this quite so straightforwardly.
+For the meantime, let us ignore the possible sign accumulated from a zig-zag and return to this sign in section 14.2.